-Lodgers and Subletting
+Lodgers and subletting

 If you do take in a lodger or sublet part of your home, remember that you are responsible for their behaviour.
-If they cause a nuisance or harass your neighbours, you will be breaking your tenancy and may risk losing your home.
+If they cause a nuisance or harass your neighbours, you will be breaking your tenancy.
+You may then be at risk losing your home.

 You cannot sublet or give up possession of your entire home.
 If you do, you will lose your secure tenancy and we will take back your home.